spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

     topologySpreadConstraints: []
     labels: {}
     annotations: {}

+    # customBinariesPath allows you to add additional directories to the start of the path used
+    # by the worker.
+This allows you to do things like use a custom tool version provided on the
+    # runner image instead of the version downloaded by Spacelift.
+    customBinariesPath: ""

     # customInitContainers allow you to define a list of custom init containers to be run before the builtin init one.
     customInitContainers: []